simonthum/git-sync/README.md

 Unlike the myriad of scripts to do just that already available, it follows the KISS principle: It is safe, small, requires nothing but git and bash, but does not even try to shield you from git.
-It is non-interactive, but will probably exit with a useful hint or error.
+It is non-interactive, but will cautiously exit with a useful hint or error if there is any kind of problem.

 It is ultimately intended for git-savy people.
 As a rule of thumb, if you know how to complete a failed rebase, you're fine.